black-sliver/gm-apclientpp/README.md

 * `show_message(message: str): none` when an exception occurs.

-If this happens, the following JSON data is made avalaible:
+If this happens, the following JSON data is made available:

 * `show_message` { "message": `str` }